Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/3-Managing-trello-boards.md

 ## Filters

 Filters in Trello can be used to effectively manage a Trello Card.
-This feature allows you to sort through cards based on either: due date, members, labels or the activity.
-For example, as a capstone student you could filter Trello tasks that are due by the end date of the next sprint.
+This feature allows you to sort through cards based on selected criteria.
+For example, as a capstone student you could filter tasks that are due by the end of the next sprint.

 ![filters](img/c3_filters.png)